 selective, in that only the government can say if it is true.

 Like saying you are a witch.
 You are then left to prove otherwise.
+Or that you are incompetent.
+And we all know how that works.

 Finding no appropriate way to avoid the First Amendment